 AC Refrigerant: Definition and Updates

 You may not know this, but for virtually every person in modern society, refrigerant touches your life nearly every day.
-That cold beverage from your refrigerator... the cool breeze from your car’s air conditioning vents... and even that warm air from your heat pump... all courtesy of refrigerant.
+That cold beverage from your refrigerator, the cool breeze from your car’s air conditioning vents, and even that warm air from your heat pump are all courtesy of refrigerant.

 Refrigerant has been a vital part of indoor cooling systems since Willis Carrier invented the modern method of conditioning air in 1902.
-And chances are if you are reading this blog in the middle of summer, you are doing so in the air conditioned comfort of your home or your favorite local coffee shop.
+If you are reading this in the middle of summer, you are likely doing so in the air-conditioned comfort provided by this essential technology.

 What is AC Refrigerant?

-Refrigerant is a chemical compound capable of transitioning from liquid to gas and back again.
-During the process, its abilities to absorb and transfer heat have been the key to cooling, refrigeration and heat pump systems for many years.
+In technical terms, what is refrigerant?
+It is a specialized fluid capable of transitioning from liquid to gas and back again.
+During this phase change process, its ability to absorb and transfer heat has been the key to cooling, refrigeration, and heat pump systems for over a century.

-Historically, refrigerant has been manufactured using a number of different chemical combinations.
-Some of the most commonly recognized names of refrigerant include:
+Historically, AC refrigerant has been manufactured using various chemical combinations.
+Some of the most commonly recognized names include:

 • Freon®